camefol/Reactjs-vite-first-project/README.md

+# This is simple React demo web App that can serve as a template only: Includes TailWind, React Query, useHookForm, axios

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.